hardenedapple/vim_repo/README.txt

         I've only tested the compatabilities on Arch which has python3 as default, this might cause some problems - I don't know.

-    To use python3 jedi omnicompletion etc, need vim compiled with python3 this breaks python-mode, so copy the pymode motion and indent scripts both from 'autoload' directory, and 'after' directory and apply patches to remove pymode interdependancies

     If compiled with python3, use the python_stuff patches to salvage what we can from python-mode and don't try to use clang_complete repo - instead use clang_complete vimball from vim.org (scriptid=3302)